 - Time (or t)

-Viral cycle time (ct), is the amount of time it takes for a user to become aware of your site or app, then go through all of the steps required for them to reach the point where they invite a friend or colleague.
+Viral cycle time (ct) is the amount of time it takes for a user to become aware of your product, then go through all of the steps required for them to reach the point where they invite a friend or colleague to it.

-NOTE: Most ct equations we’ll be working with will be measured in days – but for practicality reasons we’ll convert things into minutes or weeks when necessary so they’re easier to understand.
+Most ct equations you’ll be working with will be measured in days.
+But for practicality reasons we’ll convert things into minutes, or weeks, when necessary so they’re easier to understand in future chapters.

-For example, if you have a ct < 1 day, for our equations to work out, this has to be represented as a decimal-based fraction of 1.0 in order to get many of our higher-level equations (that we’ll go into shortly) to work as planned.
+For example, say you have a ct < 1 day.
+For our equations to work out, this has to be represented as a decimal-based fraction of 1.0 to get many of our higher-level equations (that we’ll go into shortly) working as planned.

-Make sense?
-Okay – this chapter was a shortie, but an importantie (and yes Mom, I know that’s not a word.)
+Okay, this chapter was a shorty, but an importantie (and yes Mom, I know that’s not a word).

 Latest posts by Travis Steffen (see all)